-Vanessa McKernan received her Bachelor of Fine Arts majoring in Studio Art from Concordia University in 2006.
+Vanessa McKernan received her Honours Bachelor of Fine Arts from Concordia University in 2006.
 In the year of her graduation she was also awarded the Cecil Buller – John J.A.
 Murphy Scholarship for Drawing.
 McKernan has exhibited within Canada, the United States and Central America.
 She lives in Toronto and works out of a studio located in the city’s Historic Distillery District.

 As a figurative painter focusing on the art of storytelling, I like to thread narratives together from a variety of sources, compile them into a composition and see what happens.
 Painting becomes a space for the push and pull of my own personal stories and those that I observe in the external world.

 I like to work intuitively with gesture and line and playfully with colour and decorative patterning.
 Re-working “finished” paintings over the course of a couple months is an essential part of my practice.
 There might be two or three compositions underneath the work that ends up on the gallery wall.
 Ultimately, I believe each piece has something to reveal and it takes the cycle of destruction (death) and re-building (birth) to get there.